Mechanical Properties of Medium Density Fibreboard Made from Admixture of Date Palm Branches and Bahan Wood in Several Commercial Trials

 License

-Copyright (c) 2024 MOHD ZA IM MOHD NOR, Nurrohana Ahmad, Nur Sakinah Mohamed Tamat, Salim Ayoab, PROF DR
+Copyright (c) 2024 Mohd Za’im Mohd Nor, Nurrohana Ahmad, Nur Sakinah Mohamed Tamat, Salim Ayoab, Wan Mohd Nazri Wan Abdul Rahman